MakotoMiyakoshi/MMAGIC/README.md

 ## Scientific caveats

 - Equivalent dipole fitting can exhibit systematic localization and depth bias.
+For more details, see [this preprint.](https://www.medrxiv.org/content/10.64898/2026.01.23.26344529v2)
 - AAL is a macroscopic volumetric parcellation, not a generative EEG source model.
 - Direct voxel assignment depends on the declared rounding convention.
 - Atlas-boundary locations can be sensitive to nearest-voxel tie behavior.